sarah23398/CUThere/README.md

 Submission for CUHacking 2021

 Youtube Demo: https://youtu.be/BDsY8BH60LQ
-Our idea didn't come through sadly but you can see the app walkthrough.
+Our audio didn't come through sadly but you can see the app walkthrough.

 Sarah, Ayusha, Siam and David